protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/introduction.md

-## A brief history of open source culture in sustainability
+## A brief History of Open Source Culture in Sustainability

 Environmental open data has a very long but not well known history.
 Without the exchange of measurement data between meteorologists, weather forecasting would have been impossible to collaborate in the early days of this scientific field.
 The origin of the World Meteorological Organization (WMO) stretches back almost 150 years, and international data sharing has been central to its activities from the very beginning.